Walking Holidays in Snowdonia

 Walking Festivals in Snowdonia

-If you’d prefer to explore the area as part of a group then the Snowdon Walking Festival, which takes place every October, is an ideal opportunity.
+If you’d prefer to explore the area as part of a group then the Snowdon Walking Festival, which takes place in autumn each year, is an ideal opportunity.

 The North Wales Path